Hetprajapati12/Hetprajapati12/README.md

 ![](https://komarev.com/ghpvc/?username=Hetprajapati12&label=PROFILE+VIEWS&color=orange)

 ## 💬 Ask me about
-- Backend web development (Node.js, PHP)
-- Frontend web development (Reactjs)
-- Like to work with JS, HTML, CSS
+- Like to work with Machine learning and Data Science
 - Like DSA and C++ Stuff
-- Like Python3,SQL,MongoDB,Django
+- Like Python, SQL, MongoDB, Django, Powerbi
 - Natural Language Processing and Machine Learning

 ## 🌱 Hobbies